Skip to Content

 UPPS No. 02.02.10

-1. This policy describes the Texas State University procedures on export control laws and regulations.
+1. This policy describes Texas State University procedures on export control laws and regulations.

 2. Texas State must comply with United States export control laws and regulations including, without limitation, those implemented by the Department of Commerce through its Export Administration Regulations (EAR) and the Department of State through its International Traffic in Arms Regulations (ITAR), as well as those imposed by the Treasury Department through its Office of Foreign Assets Control (OFAC).